 Congressional Art Competition

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and uplift the artistic talent of our community.
+Celebrating 250 Years of America, co-chaired by Rep. Stephanie Bice (R-OK-05) and Rep. Joe Morelle (D-NY-25).
+As the nation approaches its 250th anniversary, this milestone is offered as a suggested theme, though other themes are welcome.

-Artwork entered in the contest may be up to 26” x 26” x 4” if and when framed; unframed artwork must be small enough to accommodate a frame that is no larger than 26” x 26” x 4".
+Artwork entered in the contest may be up to 26” x 26” x 4” if and when framed; unframed artwork must be small enough to accommodate a frame that is no larger than 26” x 26” x 4'.
 The artwork must not weigh more than 15 pounds, including the frame.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

-- Paintings - including oil, acrylics, and watercolor
+Paintings - including oil, acrylics, and watercolor

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

-- Collages - must be two-dimensional
+Collages - must be two dimensional

-- Prints - including lithographs, silkscreen, and block prints
+Prints - including lithographs, silkscreen, and block prints

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.

-- Computer-generated art
+Computer-generated art

-- Photography
+Photography

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).